• Home

 One other thing that’s important for choosing the best flower fertilizer is what’s called the N-P-K numbers.
 Those are the numbers you usually see on the front of the package.

 N-P-K stands for nitrogen, phosphorus, and potassium.
-Blooming plants need lots of phosphorus in order to produce tons of healthy buds, so look for one where the middle number is the highest (or a liquid version if you prefer).
+Blooming plants need lots of phosphorus to produce tons of healthy buds, so look for one where the middle number is the highest (or a liquid version if you prefer).

 Types Of Plant Food For Flowers